mozuma/mozuma/docs/models/DenseNet.md

 ## Model

-The DenseNet model is an implementation of a [`TorchMlModule`][mlmodule.v2.torch.modules.TorchMlModule].
+The DenseNet model is an implementation of a [`TorchMlModule`][mlmodule.torch.modules.TorchMlModule].

 ::: mlmodule.models.densenet.TorchDenseNetModule
     selection: